Learn: Online Courses & More

 Don’t have a library card yet?
 Click here to get one!

-Gale Courses – A wide range of highly interactive, instructor led courses.
+Gale Courses – Offers a wide range of highly interactive, instructor led courses that you can take entirely online.
 Courses run for six weeks and new sessions begin every month.
+Check out the Access My Library app on your smartphone or device and connect to your Gale Courses or access the reference library!

 Massive Open Online Courses (MOOCs)